All Episodes

 But when it comes to schools, there's nothing.

-What you're being used in the Democratic Party by leftists that really are communists in their thinking.
+You're being used in the Democratic Party by leftists that really are communists in their thinking.

-They're going after the the Constitution.
+They're going after the Constitution.

-They're not they don't care about the guns.
+They don't care about the guns.

 They want to weaken the Constitution.

-Those are the pictures that uh so many of Americans are seeing because these people are purposely skewing the vision through propaganda.
+Those are the pictures that so many of Americans are seeing because these people are purposely skewing the vision through propaganda.

 But we have to talk about the fact that there are more suicides that end in death because there are more guns.

-There are toddlers shooting.
+There are toddlers shipping.

-But they're gonna kill themselves anyway.
+But they're going to kill themselves anyway.

-Those people are going to kill themselves.
+Those people are going to kill themselves anyway.

-We need to talk about is gun safety.
+The only thing we need to talk about is gun safety.

 Why is it that we can't, on a state level, find a way of making guns a little bit more safe and secure in the home?